SkyChatz/anope-modules/README.md

 anope-modules

 These are additional modules for Anope.
-The modules are currently being used on the anope-2.0.11 version.
+The modules are currently being used on the anope-2.0.12 version.

+[Installing]

+Place the cpp file inside /modules/third/ cd $anope_source_dir$
+./Config
+make
+make install
+Add the module enabling code to your modules.conf

 [bs_rps]
 this module base on Rock paper scissors games